graphql-elixir/plug_graphql/README.md

 ## Usage

-  1. Define a Schema.
-Here's a simple one to try out:
+  1. Define a simple schema in `web/graphql/test_schema.ex`:

     ```elixir
-    # The GraphQL schema we're going to use
     defmodule TestSchema do
       def schema do
         %GraphQL.Schema{